Pump failure kills more than 9,000 fish at University of Alberta facility

-A malfunction in a dechlorination pump at a University of Alberta research facility has killed more than 9,000 fish, delaying some research for at least six months.
+A malfunction in two dechlorination pumps at a University of Alberta research facility has killed more than 9,000 fish, delaying some research for up to six months.

-The university is holding a news conference to discuss the incident Tuesday afternoon.

 An electrical switch that provides power to a pump that dechlorinates the water failed due to corrosion, stopping the pump.

-The chlorine found in the domestic water supply is toxic to the fish and frogs and, without the dechlorination pump in service, levels became fatal within 30 minutes.
+The chlorine found in the domestic water supply is toxic to the fish and frogs and, without the dechlorination pumps in service, levels became fatal within 30 minutes.

 "We are very unlucky this time," Lorne Babiuk, the university's vice-president of research, said in an interview.
 "We are quite confident that it will not happen again."